vmware-samples/euc-samples/Windows-Samples/Tools & Utilities/AirWatch GPO Migration/README.md

 			3. Admin Privileges: Yes
 			4. Installer Reboot Exit Code: 0
 			5. Installer Success Exit Code: 0
-			6. Identify Application By: Using Custom Script
+			6. Identify Application By: Defining Criteria
-			7. Script Type: PowerShell
+			7. Click Add for Defining Criteria.
-			8. Command to Run the Script: powershell -executionpolicy bypass -File LGPOConfirmPackageInstall.ps1
+			8. Criteria Type: File Exists
-			9. Custom Script File: Select the LGPOConfirmPackageInstall.ps1 file from the Project Root Folder > Supporting Files
+			9. Open the installpath.txt file generated from the powershell script earlier and paste the contents into the Path field.
+This will be "%programdata%\AirWatch\GPOs\{GUID}\success.txt"
-			10. Success Exit Code: 0
+			10. Click Add to confirm the Criteria.

 ## Parameters